All Episodes

 How does that make you feel?

-Well, look, I I I think he's very intelligent.
+Well, look, I think he's very intelligent.

 I don't think he's right.

-I'm I'm with you.
+I'm with you.

-I think he is he's g his world view is wrong.
+I think his worldview is wrong.

 I think he is very liberal.

-I said, Really?
+I said, really?

-Audacity of hope, I'm in there?
+I'm in there?

-He said, Yeah, saying, quote, we are a Christian nation, end quote.
+Saying, quote, we are a Christian nation, end quote.

 And he has it in quotes with my name attached to it.

-Now look, I've never said any such thing.
+Now, look, I've never said any such thing.

-So you know, but he easily can said that about me.
+So, you know, but he easily said that about me, and I confronted him about it.

-And he had no good exp explanation of why he would attribute to me something that I didn't say.
+And he had no good explanation of why he would attribute to me something that I didn't say.

 And as I say in my book, isn't that rich?

-And it's not that, you know, look, I'm used to that kind of stuff, but it really is hypocritical for somebody to say I am better and newer and fresher and different, and then go do that kind of stuff.
+And it's not that, you know, look, I'm used to that kind of stuff, but it really is hypocritical for somebody to say, I am better and newer and fresher and different and then go do that kind of stuff.

 He's just Ted Kennedy Jr.